theresaswayne/find_close_peaks/README.md

 1. Run the script.
 It will prompt you to open an image.
 (Supports anything that Bio-Formats can open).
 2. In the dialog, specify the parameters.
-- Channels 1 and 2 are the channels to be analyzed. #1 becomes Neuron and #2 becomes Glioma in results table
+- Channels 1 and 2 are the channels to be analyzed.
+(In original script, #1 becomes Neuron and #2 becomes Glioma in results table)
 - radius background is used for rolling ball background subtraction – establish this first in the IJ command (pixel units)
 - sigma smaller and larger are the smallest and largest objects expected (pixel units)
 - min peak value is the height